metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 not resolve your problems.\
 **NOTE: these steps will not save any previous rules in GPO**

-## Follow bellow steps to revert firewall
+## Follow below steps to revert firewall

 1. Press start button
 2. type: `secpol.msc`